robotframework/robotframework/doc/releasenotes/rf-7.5rc1.rst

 ::

-   pip install robotframework==7.5b1
+   pip install robotframework==7.5rc1

 to install exactly this version.
 Alternatively you can download the package from PyPI_ and install it manually.
 For more details and other installation approaches, see the `installation instructions`_.

-Robot Framework 7.5 beta 1 was released on Friday July 17, 2026.
+Robot Framework 7.5 rc 1 was released on Friday September 4, 2026.

 .. _Robot Framework: http://robotframework.org
 .. _Robot Framework Foundation: http://robotframework.org/foundation